ClayShentrup/iris/README.md

 ## Deploying ##

 Iris is deployed to Heroku.
-Semaphore will automatically deploy passing builds to the Heroku apps below:
+CI will automatically deploy passing builds to the Heroku apps below:

 | branch     | app | site |
 | ---------- | --- | ---- |